 The hospice team evaluates a patient’s status and updates the plan of care as symptoms and condition change, even on a day-to-day basis.
-The goal of hospice is to relieve physical and emotional distress so patients can retain their dignity and remain comfortable.
+The goal of hospice for kidney failure is to manage symptoms and relieve physical and emotional distress so patients can retain their dignity and remain comfortable.

-Hospice offers comprehensive services for patients with kidney failure:
+Hospice for renal disease offers comprehensive services for patients:

 - Pain and symptom control – VITAS specialists in pain and symptom management help manage pain, stiffness, fatigue, loss of appetite, nausea, itching, difficulty breathing, difficulty sleeping, anxiety, depression and other symptoms common to kidney failure.
 This ensures patients are able to enjoy life and remain in control of day-to-day decisions for as long as possible.

 - Care for patients wherever they live – The hospice team brings services to patients in their homes, long-term care facilities or assisted living communities.
 If symptoms become too difficult to manage at home, inpatient hospice services can provide round-the-clock care until the patient is able to return home.

 - Coordinated care at every level – A plan of care is developed with the advice and consent of the patient’s nephrologist or other physician.
 A team manager ensures that information flows between physicians, the nurse, social worker and, at the patient’s request, clergy.
 In addition, hospice coordinates and supplies all medications, medical supplies and medical equipment related to the diagnosis to ensure patients have everything they need.